eCook Meal

 IT’S AN ITALIAN FEAST!

 Make a bed of the rinsed green leaves.
 Scatter over the charred baby marrow, the crispy gnocchi, and the balsamic tomatoes.
 Drizzle over any remaining balsamic dressing from the tomatoes.
-Sprinkle over the pumpkin seeds and garnish with the remaining chopped parsley.
+Sprinkle over the pumpkin seeds and garnish with the remaining chopped Parsley.
 Enjoy, Chef!

 PILLOWS FOR YOUR PALATE